Skip to content

 Thursday, 1 April 2021 | Kåre Särs

-Nifty new feature in Kate for KDE Gear 21.04 With KDE Gear 21.04 there will be a new plugin available for Kate: Git Blame.
-So what does it do?
 Every body knows it is a lot of work to go through bug reports and fix the bugs.
 As we all know lazy developers (that is the good type) do not want to do tedious work and try to automate boring tasks.
-Read More
+This is where the git blame plugin comes in.

 Kate 21.04 Feature Preview